mzylberberg/accessible-ai-resource-helper/README.md

 ## Why I Built This

-I built this project to practice the stack used in a frontend role that works with React, Vite, and AI-assisted features.
+I built this project to practice the stack used in a frontend role that works with React, Vite, and mock AI-assisted features.
+This version does not use a live AI API; instead, it uses mock response logic to simulate the user flow of an AI-powered feature.
 I focused on keeping the app small, readable, and accessible.

 ## Accessibility Details